crash0verride11/DarkLight-qBittorent-WebUI/README.md

 	* You can ignore the step adding the icons to the public folder.
 (A lot of unused files)
 * Download the DarkLight UI files
 	* **DarkLight Public folder:** The entire DarkLight public folder can replace the qBittorrent Master version.
 	* **DarkLight Private folder:** Here I've only included the files I've modified.
 Move, and overwrite as necessary, the new DarkLight files to their matching [qBittorent Master](https://github.com/qbittorrent/qBittorrent/wiki/Developing-alternate-WebUIs-(WIP)) file locations.
+Just be sure the dark folder is inside the icons folder (private/icons/dark/iconfiles.svg)
 * Follow the [Instructions](https://github.com/qbittorrent/qBittorrent/wiki/Alternate-WebUI-usage) in the qBittorrent master for activating the new webUI.

 # Compatibility